We’re shining a light on HG Truths!

 - Invite others to follow the HER Foundation and our 1 MOM is 2 Many campaign to learn more about HG.

 Throughout the month of May, we will be educating about HG Truths, sharing stories, and celebrating the international HG community.
-Be sure to do these HG Truths!
+Participate in HG Truths!

 Host a fundraiser for the HER Foundation on Facebook, Instagram, or in your local community.